September 20, 2010

 Generally, there is a repetitive, call-and-response quality to all the early rwais music that I’ve found, or have heard.
 The primary instruments used in a rwais ensemble are the rribab, the one stringed fiddle from the region made of walnut and olive wood, the lotar, which is a four-stringed lute with an enamel soup bowl as a resonator, and the naqus, which is a percussive bell that is played with a metal rod.
 The raïs sings his poetry line by line, and very often the chorus repeats it, line by line.
-I chose this piece, however, because it’s an instrumental, and it features another instrument used by the rwais ensembles which is not as often featured on early recordings: the tagwmamt, a short, metal flute used in the High Atlas, usually to accompany dances by men, and which is traditionally connected with hunting and war.
-Musically, it has been associated with amateur musicians.
+I chose this piece, however, because it’s an instrumental, and it features another instrument used by the rwais ensembles which is not as often featured on early recordings: the haha, a flute used in the Essaouira region (thanks to reader ‘asklu’).
 Accompanying the flutes are two types of drums, though I’m not sure which ones – possibly the tallunt frame drum.

 Polyphon, the French-run label related to Polydor, recorded this piece in 1936, probably in Marrakech.
 The first rwais recordings were made by Pathé only about 10 years earlier, and featured the artists Raïs Abdallah Enaïr and Raïs Elmokhtar Ben Saïd.
 The Gramophone Company followed suit, recording rwais troupes in 1929.
 In 1938, the Baidaphon company’s Paris outfit recorded the famed El-Hadj Belaïd, who even recorded a song about his travels there: “The Trip to Paris.”
 On the one hand, it’s interesting that recording of such a large cultural group that was easily accessible in major Moroccan cities did not begin until the mid- to late 1920s.
 We know that companies such as Polyphon and other European multinational recording companies were driven to find new markets, if they existed.
 In the late 1920s, Sub-Saharan recording began in vigor, and previously that was a recordist’s no man’s land.
 Perhaps the same feeling existed with regard to the non-urban music of Morocco.
 I suppose we can only be thankful that they began recording rwais groups when they did.